srinivalusuk3621/JavaLabPrograms/README.md

 ---

-# Task 5
+# Experiment 5

-## Task 5A – Bubble Sort
+## 5A – Interface Implementation

 **Aim:**
-To write a Java program to implement Bubble Sort.
+Write a JAVA program to implement interface and explain what kind of inheritance can be achieved.

 **Code Link:**
 [View Code](task-5/task5a.java)